Icahn-owned oil refiner CVR bidding in Citgo share auction, sources say

 CVR is working with investment bankers at Wells Fargo to raise the financing for its bid, the people said.
 The company has the support of Icahn Enterprises in its offer, the people added.

-Icahn Enterprises and CVR's CEO, David Lamp, declined to comment.
-Wells Fargo did not immediately reply to a request for comment.
+Icahn Enterprises, CVR's CEO, David Lamp, and Wells Fargo declined to comment.

 CVR's mid-continent oil refineries would make a solid geographic match to Citgo's refineries in Texas, Louisiana and Illinois, one of the people familiar with its bid said.